8 day sample itinerary

 IN GOOD COMPANY

-Wake up on your final day on Samos.
+Wake up on the final day of your holiday on Samos.
 Birthplace of mathematician Pythagoras, philosopher Epicurus and astronomer Aristarchus, it has an impressive pedigree.
 Squeeze in a quick visit to the Archaeological Museum or doing some last minute shopping in the lively capital of Vathy before heading to the airport for your onward flight.

 A charter in the Dodecanese Islands takes in stunning beaches, perfect turquoise seas and an intriguing range of islands, each with something different to offer.